Today’s Reading: Genesis 20-22

 The next morning Abraham got up early.
 He saddled his donkey and took two of his servants with him, along with his son, Isaac.
 Then he chopped wood for a fire for a burnt offering and set out for the place God had told him about.
 On the third day of their journey, Abraham looked up and saw the place in the distance.
 “Stay here with the donkey,” Abraham told his servants.
 “The boy and I will travel a little farther.
 We will worship there, and then we will come right back.” – Genesis 22:1-5

 God promised Abraham that he would have countless descendants.
 Isaac was the fulfillment of God’s promise to Abraham, yet God asked Abraham to sacrifice Isaac.
-What?!!
-How is that possible?
-How can that be?
-That is how I would have reacted, but it is not how Abraham displayed his faith.
-Abraham trusted God to provide and faithfully, without hesitation, walked up the mountain with his greatest possession – his son.
+I would have reacted with confusion and a lot of emotion, but that is not how Abraham displayed his faith.
+He trusted God to provide and faithfully, without hesitation, walked up the mountain with his greatest possession – his son.

 So Abraham placed the wood for the burnt offering on Isaac’s shoulders, while he himself carried the fire and the knife.
 As the two of them walked on together, Isaac turned to Abraham and said, “Father?”